 3. Paradise Lost.
-1 hour, second term.
+1 hour, second semester.
 Professor Finney.
 A reading course in Milton's Epic, with special attention to metre, diction and wealth of allusion.

 4. English Literature.
-2 hours, first term.
+2 hours, first semester.
 Professor Finney.

 A survey of English Literature from the seventh century to the present time.

-5. English Poets.
-1 hour, first term.
+- 5. English Poets.
+1 hour, first semester.
 Professor Finney.
-Selections of English Poets from Chaucer to Kipling for intensive study.

-- 6. Philology.
-2 hours, second term.
+Selections of English Poets from Chaucer to Kipling for intensive study. - 6.
+Philology.
+2 hours, second semester.
 Professor Finney.
 A study of words, their derivation and classification. - 7.
 Shakespeare.
-1 hour, second term.
+1 hour, second semester.
 Professor Finney.
 One or more plays read, analyzed and studied. - 8.
 American Literature.
-2 hours, first term.
+2 hours, first semester.
 Professor Finney.